 Peoples Health conducts a standardized health risk assessment for all SNP members that evaluates medical, psychosocial, cognitive, functional and mental health needs.
 The health risk assessment is completed within the first 90 days of the member’s enrollment and at least annually thereafter, including whenever the member undergoes a change in health status.
 The SNP interdisciplinary care team evaluates the member’s response to the health risk assessment, along with available medical records, and creates an individualized care plan (ICP).
 The ICP consists of health goals related to the needs identified, along with recommended actions the member may take to attain the goals.
 It also dictates how the SNP interdisciplinary care team assists the members in managing their health.
 The member and the member’s primary care physician receive a copy of the ICP upon initial completion and with every modification.
 The Peoples Health care team follows up with members on the status of their health goals at intervals based on their risk stratification.

 Your participation in Peoples Health SNP care-planning activities will help meet quality performance requirements and ensure the best health outcomes for your Peoples Health patients.

-The links below provide more information on the three SNPs, including eligibility requirements for each.
+The links below provide more information on the two SNPs, including eligibility requirements for each.